Types of Information Collected

 - Abbott websites may use "web beacons" (also known as internet tags, single-pixel GIFs, clear GIFs, and invisible GIFs): A web beacon is a tiny graphic on a web page or in an email message that is used to track pages viewed or messages opened.
 Web beacons tell the website server information such as the IP address and browser type related to the visitor's computer.
 Web beacons may be placed on online advertisements that bring people to our site and on different pages of our site.
 Web beacons provide us with information on how many times a page is opened and which information is consulted.

-If you have questions or complaints about the use, amendment, or deletion of personal information that you have provided to us, or if you would like to opt out of future communications from an Abbott business or a particular Abbott program, please contact us by clicking on the "Contact Us" link on the Abbott Web Site you are visiting.
+If you have questions about how to access personal information that Abbott holds about you, queries about other privacy matters (including breaches), or complaints about the use, amendment, or deletion of personal information that you have provided to us, or if you would like to opt out of future communications from an Abbott business or a particular Abbott program, please contact us by clicking on the "Contact Us" link on the Abbott Web Site you are visiting or by e-mailing us at email@example.com.
+Alternatively, you may send a letter to the following addresses:

 In all communications to Abbott, please include the e-mail address used for registration (if applicable), the Abbott Web Site address or the specific Abbott program to which you provided personal information (e.g. Abbott.com etc.), or details of such other circumstances in which you provided to us or we may have obtained your information, and a detailed explanation of your request.
 If you would like to delete, amend or correct your personal information and are contacting us by e-mail, please put "Deletion Request" or "Amendment/Correction Request", as applicable, in the subject line of the e-mail.
 We will do our best to respond to all reasonable requests in a timely manner.
 If you are not satisfied with how we handle a complaint, you may take your complaint to the regulator in your jurisdiction.